CitrusSolutions/gulp-workflow/README.md

   "iconfont_name" : "font_name"
 ```

 On default when running `gulp` in your terminal the system will activate `gulp watch` function.
 It watches SCSS files and uses the iconfont compiler.
-If you want to use SASS files instead run the command `gulp sass`.
-It watches for SASS files inside SASS directory.